-In this Issue: The Wars of West Virginia - By Robert Minor
+Drawn by Cornelia Barns In this Issue:

+The Wars of West Virginia - By Robert Minor
-Drawn by Cornelia Barns

-G.
+POSTPAID Some of the Subjects

+The Liberty of Man, Woman and Child The Laugh of a Child At the Tomb of Napoleon

+Preface to Ghosts

+Preface to What Must

+We Do To Be Saved

+Preface to Some Mistakes of Moses speech Nominating Blaine

+Indianapolis Speech The Children of the Stage

+The Religious Belief of Abraham Lincoln

+Tribute to Ebon C.

 Ingersoll

-America's Mightiest THINKER

-POSTPAID

-Some of the Subjects \The Liberty of Man, Woman and Child The Laugh of a Child At the Tomb of Napoleon

-Ingerso//

-GREAT SELECTIONS

-Preface to Ghosts Preface to What Must We Do To Be Saved Preface to Some Mis-takes of Moses speech Nominating Blaine

-Indianapolis Speech The Children of the Stage

-The Religious Belief of Abraham Lincoln \Tribute to Ebon C.

-Ingersoll \Tribute to Henry
+Tribute to Henry

+Ward Reecher

+Tribute to Roscoe

-Ward Beecher \Tribute to Roscoe Conkling \Tribute to Walt Whitman \At a Child's Grave
+Conkling Tribute to Walt Whit-

+At a Child's Grave

-\Life How to Reform Man-
+Life .
+How to Reform Man-

-How Can We Reform the World How Can We Lessen
+How Can We Reform the World How Can We Lessen Crime Homes for All

-How Can the Crime Homes for All The Labor Question Educate the Children Foundations of The Foundations Faith
+The Labor Question Educate the Children The Foundations

-The Old Testament The New Testament Jehovah
+The Old Testament The New Testament Jehovah The Trinity

-The Trinity The Theological Christ
+The Theological

+Christ Christ

+What Is Religion

+The Power That

+Works for Righteousness

-Christ What Is Religion The Power That Works for Right-eousness Art and Morality The Jews
+Art and Morality

+The Jews
-\These Selections been translated have been translated into almost every lan-guage of the World and are read in the great-est schools and colleges of Europe and America as masterpieces of lit-

-Ingersoll is not only America's mightiest intellect but among the intellec-tuals of all the world from Greece and Rome down thru the centuries to the
+These Selections ave been translated have been translated into almost every lan-guage of the World and guage of the world and are read in the great-est schools and colleges of Europe and America as masterpieces of litiest intellect but among the intellec-tuals of all the world from Greece and Rome down thru the centuries to the

 Ingersoll's Works Stand Like a Giant among the greatest writers of the world.
 His works will live forever.

 A TREASURE HOUSE OF KNOWL-EDGE

-If you want knowledge read Inger-soll.
-If you want to cultivate memory soll.
+If you want knowledge read Ingersoll.
 If you want to cultivate memory read Ingersoll.
 If you want Will Power read Ingersoll.
-If you want to rid yourself of uncertainties and perplexi-ties read Ingersoll.
-If you want to de-velop patience and poise, kindness and gentleness, love and tenderness, read the thoughts of this great and wonder-ful man.
-To refuse to read Ingersoll is like refusing to enter a house of treas-ure. ure.
+If you want to rid yourself of uncertainties and perplexities read Ingersoll.
+If you want to develop patience and poise, kindness and gentleness, love and tenderness, read the thoughts of this great and wonderful man.
+To refuse to read Ingersoll is like refusing to enter a house of treaslike refusing to enter a house of treas-

+Read what Walt Whitman said of

-Read what Walt Whitman said of Ingersoll: "Colonel Ingersoll is a wonderful Colonel Ingersoll is a wonderful man, his speech for half an hour was a revelation.
-'Royal Bob,' as Garfield called him, was never in better feather and how deep he goes and how high he soars.'-Walt Whitman.
-Like Shakespeare, it is very doubtful whether there will ever live another man to posses his brillioney of language to possess his brilliancy of language and profundity of thought.
-He stands at the very head of Amer-
+Read what Walt Whitman said of Ingersoll:

+"Colonel Ingersoll is a wonderful man, his speech for half an hour was a revelation.
+'Royal Bob,' as Garfield called him, was never in better feather and how deep he goes and how high he soars."-Walt Whitman.

+Like Shakespeare, it is very doubtful whether there will ever live another man to possess his brilliancy of language

+whether there will ever live another man to possess his brilliancy of language and profundity of thought.

-He stands at the very head of Amer-ican thinkers and certainly the greatest writer of the entire world at the time of his death.
+He stands at the very head of American thinkers and certainly the greatest writer of the entire world at the time of his death.
 As an orator he is ranked superior to the mighty ones of ancient Greece and Rome.
-It is common among the intellectuals of the world that he was greater than Demosthenes, Cleero or Pericles.
+It is common among the intellectuals of the world that he was greater than Demosthenes, Cicero or Pericles.
 Well might America be proud of her mighty Ingersoll.
-He not only wrote the most beautiful language, but his English glittered like diamonds and pearls. and pearls.
+He not only wrote the most beautiful language, but his English glittered like diamonds and pearls. and pearls

-and pearls.
-This Volume is the only authorized edition of these famous lectures-there-fore as this offer may never appear again we urge you to order AT ONCE.
-The cost of this book is only \$2.00. the price you pay for only one evening's entertainment, and in this book you will get more real enjoyment, more real pleasure, more actual benefit than if you spent \$1.000.00.
-Any one of the seyou spent \$1.00.00.
-Any one of the se-lections in this book is worth more than the price of the entire volume.
-Contains 400 Pages beautifully bound, printed on fine paper in large, clear type.
+This Volume is the only authorized edition of these famous lectures-thereedition of these famous lectures-therefore as this offer may never appear again we urge you to order AT ONCE.
+The cost of this book is only \$2.00. the price you pay for only one evening's entertainment, and in this book you will get, more real enjoyment, more real pleasure, more actual benefit than if you spent \$1.000.00.
+Any one of the selections in this book is worth more than the price of the entire volume.

+Contains 400 Pages beautifully bound, printed on fine paper in large, clear

+printed on fine paper in large, clear type.